Matt Vierling Player Props: Tigers vs. Cardinals

 Matt Vierling At The Plate

-- Vierling has driven in a run in five games this year (17.9%), including three games with more than one RBI (10.7%).
-He has also driven home three or more of his team's runs in one contest.
+- In 17.2% of his games this season, Vierling has driven in at least one run.
+In three of those games (10.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.